 Gloucester County DUI and DWI Charges

 In addition to the Alcotest (formerly known as a Breathalyzer Test), police may also use Standardized Field Sobriety Tests (SFST) to determine your intoxication.
-These field sobriety tests are administered at the time of the traffic stop by the police officer and your test results are based on the opinion of the administering officer.
+When this happens, police administer sobriety tests at the time of the traffic stop, and they will base your test results the opinion of the arresting officer.

-In New Jersey, if you are arrested for a DWI or DUI, you must supply a breath sample.
+In New Jersey, if the police arrest you for a DWI or DUI, you must supply a breath sample.
 New Jersey has a consent test, known as “implied consent.”
-Implied consent is created when you are issued a state drivers’ license in New Jersey.
-If you refuse to supply a breath sample, you will be detained and brought to a local hospital where the staff may draw your blood.
+The state establishes implied consent when they issue you a drivers’ license in New Jersey.
+If you refuse to supply a breath sample, it is possible the police can detain you, and bring you to a local hospital where the staff may draw your blood.
 A refusal may result in the same loss of driving privileges and penalties as a DWI or DUI offense.

 Consequences of a Gloucester County DUI or DWI Conviction in New Jersey